 A writing habit that's like a muscle memory

-When we think back to how we started writing this blog, and read back some of our earlier posts, we can see that we’ve built up a writing habit that’s like a muscle memory.
+When we think back to how we started writing this blog and read back some of our earlier posts, we can see we’ve built up a writing habit that’s like a muscle memory.
 It’s now easier and faster to write this content.
 We do our research on likely topics of interest.
-Automatically, we check keywords to see what would help with SEO.
+Automatically, we check keywords for inspiration to see what would help with SEO.

-Those habits have made us much fitter when it comes to writing.
+Good writing habits have made us feel much fitter when it comes to writing.

-We’ve learned to identify times when our energy for writing is at its highest.
-We aim to get as much down on the page before the energy runs out.
+We’ve learned to identify times when our writing energy is at its highest.
+We get as much down on the page as we can before the energy runs out.
 It’s hard to spend the whole day writing anyway.
 And to be honest, there’s always more going on in our business.

 It’s also important not to underestimate how long it takes to write well.
-Writing is like the classic project triangle where you have speed, cost and quality.
-If you want to go fast, your quality level will drop, or you need to pay more people to get involved with the writing.
-The slower you go, the better the quality you turn out.
+Writing is like the classic project triangle with speed, cost and quality.
+If you want to go fast, your quality level will drop.
+Or you need to pay someone to do it for you.
+The slower you go, the better the quality of your writing.

 Writing takes time

 And writing is a creative process.
 With creative processes, the more time you have, the better the quality you deliver.
-Obviously, it’s possible to writing fast.
+Obviously, it’s possible to write fast.
 Sometimes, you have no choice if there’s an important customer deadline.

-There’s always a bunch of other jobs that need doing anyway.
-And, that’s absolutely fine.
-In fact, the variety of working in a small business is actually a big plus for writing.
+There’s always a bunch of other jobs you need to do.
+That’s fine.
+In fact, the variety of working in a small business is a big plus for writing.

-As a team, we also spend a lot of time editing and reviewing content.
-It’s amazing how many typos, grammar errors and logic errors can come up in a first draft.
+As a team, we also spend a lot of time editing content.
+It’s amazing how many typos, grammar errors and logic errors you find in a first draft.
 And in a second draft.
-Despite being a smart bunch with good attention to detail, mistakes do happen in writing.
+Despite our good intentions, mistakes do still happen in writing.

-Having a clear review and editing schedule helps to eliminate many, but not all, of these sorts of mistakes.
+Having a clear review and editing schedule helps to eliminate many, but not all mistakes.
 We make sure editing happens with fresh eyes and high energy levels.
-The importance of this process has been another big creative lesson that writing in 2020 has given us.
+The importance of this process has been another big creative lesson writing in 2020 has given us.

 Tighten up the words

-We recently read the excellent Ogilvy on Advertising book by David Ogilvy.
+We recently read Ogilvy on Advertising by noted adman David Ogilvy.
 It was written before the internet was even invented, so parts of it are a little dated.
-But it’s still a fascinating collection of learning about the world of advertising, much of which still rings true today.
+But it’s still a great collection of lessons from the advertising world, much of which still rings true today.
 And in particular on copywriting, as that was how he first got into the industry.

-He shares statistics on print advertising that shows that for all the people exposed to your advertising, only around 10% to 20% actually make it past the headline to read the body copy.
-We’ve seen nothing to show that this is any different in the modern digital age.
+He shares statistics on print advertising which shows that for all the people exposed to your advertising, only around 10%-20% make it past the headline to read the body copy.
+We’ve seen nothing to suggest this is any different in the modern digital age.
 In fact, with low attention spans on digital media channels, it’s probably even lower now.

 Having a strong headline and structure up-front, which makes it obvious to the reader what they’re getting is important.
-You can’t “push” writing at someone, it’s their choice to read or not.
-So, you have to think how you can “pull” them in.
+You can’t “push” writing at someone.
+It’s their choice to read or not.
+So, you have to think about how you can “pull” them in.
 First impressions make a difference.

 We’ve learned to write the headline first.
-And, then write our copy so that it relates back to the headline.
-This stops us wandering off on too many tangents and including content that is not relevant.
-Something when we read back on some of our first posts, we had a terrible tendency to do.
+And, then write our copy so it relates to the headline.
+This stops us from wandering off on tangents and including irrelevant content.
+Something we know we did quite often with our initial posts.

-In fact, our better performing guides and posts almost always have the strongest headlines and the clearest structure up-front.
-They’re also the ones that we wrote with the reader most in mind.
+In fact, our better-performing articles almost always have the strongest headlines and a clear story structure to them.
+They’re also the ones we wrote with the reader most in mind.

-And it’s not just the content itself, it’s the way you tell the story.
-It’s the way you layout the words on the page.
+And it’s not just the content itself, it’s how you tell the story.
+It’s the way you lay out the words on the page.
 The simplicity of the words you choose.
 And even the length and layout of sentences and paragraphs.

-When you can look at the words you write on the page and imagine a reader being educated, entertained or otherwise engaged in the content, that’s when you know your writing is on the right track.
+You need to look at the words you write on the page and imagine a reader being educated, entertained or otherwise engaged.
+That’s when you know your writing’s on the right track.

 Or even, the write track.

-So, for now to close off 2020, we’ll leave you with this thought.
+To close 2020, we’ll leave you with this thought.

-Because with the way 2020 has panned (pandemic-ed) out, connection with people through writing is more important than ever.
+Because with the way 2020 has panned (pandemic-ed?) out, connecting with people through writing is more important than ever.